Effective January 1, 2023

-Web beacons (also known as “clear GIFs” or “pixel tags”) are typically tiny, one-pixel images that are embedded on a page of a Web site or in electronic communications, such as an email message.
-These technologies help to verify when a certain page (or area) of a Web site is viewed, when a message is opened and when links or other content are clicked or viewed.
+Web beacons (also known as “clear GIFs” or “pixel tags”) are typically tiny, one-pixel images that are embedded on a page of a website or in electronic communications, such as an email message.
+These technologies help to verify when a certain page (or area) of a website is viewed, when a message is opened and when links or other content are clicked or viewed.

 Essential (strictly necessary)

 We use these technologies to monitor and analyze how you use our Sites and online services (such as emails or our KORSVIP App or program).
-For example, we may place cookies that allow us (i) to measure the time of your requests to our servers and our responses, (ii) to test new features, improve or fix technical issues on our Sites, (iii) to record statistics about site usage, (iv) to track your activities on our Website and emails, and (v) to track the places from which you come to our Sites, and (vi) to monitor the effectiveness of our online advertisements and marketing efforts by tracking when users have made a purchase after following a link to our website from another online location, so that we can compensate the other party for sending us their business.
+For example, we may place cookies that allow us (i) to measure the time of your requests to our servers and our responses, (ii) to test new features, improve or fix technical issues on our Sites, (iii) to record statistics about Site Usage, (iv) to track your activities on our Sites and emails, (v) to track the places from which you come to our Sites, and (vi) to monitor the effectiveness of our online advertisements and marketing efforts by tracking when users have made a purchase after following a link to our website from another online location, so that we can compensate the other party for sending us their business.

 Local Shared Objects: